martinopiaggi/summarize/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/martinopiaggi/summarize/blob/main/Summarize.ipynb)

 Transcribe and summarize videos from multiple sources using state-of-the-art AI models in Google Colab or locally.
+It addresses the problem of too much content and too little time, helping to remember the stuff you watch or listen to.

 https://github.com/user-attachments/assets/db89ec4e-90f1-46b3-a944-f65e78f66496

 ## Features